Motorcycle/Power Equipment Technician

 Program Consumer Information

-Passionate about riding and working on motorcycles and want a career you'll love?
+Passionate about riding and working on motorcycles?
+Want to train for a mechanical career you'll love?

 Graduates of the Motorcycle/Power Equipment Technician program are prepared for the following recognized occupations (as defined by O*NET–SOC codes, which are used by workforce professionals to create job orders):